ScooloV/bbpedia/docs/core_rules.md

 that the coach is ejected along with the player.
-For the remainder of this game, you may no longer Argue the Call and must apply a -1 modifierr when rolling for Brilliant Coaching.
+For the remainder of this game, you may no longer Argue the Call and must apply a -1 modifier when rolling for Brilliant Coaching.

 2-5 *"I Don,t Care!"* The referee is not interested in your argument.
 The player is Sent-off and a Turnover caused.